dnulnets/haccessibility/README.md

 The wiki for this prototype is [here](https://github.com/dnulnets/haccessibility/wiki)

+The readme for the backend is [here](https://github.com/dnulnets/haccessibility/blob/master/backend/README.md)

+The readme for the portal is [here](https://github.com/dnulnets/haccessibility/blob/master/portal/README.md)

 The github location of the Swedish IoT Hub Source code is [here](https://github.com/orgs/iot-for-tillgenglighet/dashboard).

 ## Purpose and goal